-- Vents for any insects which may have entered and built nests.
+- 1. Vents for any insects which may have entered and built nests.
 Nests will cause improper operation.
 If soot is present around the vent, it indicates incomplete combustion or contaminated fuel.
-Contact a qualified service center for further inspection. - 2.
+If soot is present, contact a qualified service center. - 2.
 Inside the furnace cabinet.
-Check areas around the combustion chamber for any cracks or leaks causing the flow of exhaust gas being expelled into camper. - 3.
-Inspect and test any propane connections and lines for signs of leakage. - 4.
-Check all gaskets for leakage or deterioration.
-Replace it if damaged.
-A furnace is safe only when there is no leakage from the heat chamber. - 5.
-Review the return air inlet openings to the furnace compartment.
+Check areas around the combustion chamber for any cracks or leaks causing the flow of exhaust gas being expelled into coach. - 3.
+Inspect and test any propane connections and lines for signs of leakage.

+- 4. Check all gaskets for leakage or deterioration.
+Replace if damaged.
+A furnace is safe only when there is no leakage from heat chamber. - Review the return air inlet openings to the furnace compartment.
 The furnace cannot operate if the return air is restricted from air flow.
 DO NOT store any items around furnace.
-The return air panel is installed in front of the furnace to prevent storage around the furnace.
+The return air panel is installed in front of furnace to prevent storage around furnace.
 DO NOT BLOCK this panel.